sourceperl/rpi.backup/README.md

 Usage of btrfs for linux root filesytem need custom kernel.
-See: https://www.raspberrypi.org/documentation/linux/kernel/building.md for instructions on custom kernel building and see alse "Custom kernel" below.
+See: https://www.raspberrypi.org/documentation/linux/kernel/building.md for instructions on custom kernel building and see also "Custom kernel" below.

 ### Setup